Alcatraz

 Charles Copp (Robbery and Attempted Assault), Leon Gregory (Robbery,

-Assault, and AWOL), Joseph Harrison (sodomy), Forrest Henry (Robbery
+Assault, and AWOL), Joseph Harrison (sodomy), Forrest Henry (Robbery and

 Assault), Clyde Hicks (Sodomy), Ralph Hills (Robbery and Assault),